urakymzhan/html-css-prep-questions/README.md

 ## HTML && CSS Prep Questions

+`Complete HTML && CSS Interview Questions`

-- Questions in real interview may or may not contain questions from this list
+> Note: Questions in real interview may or may not contain questions from this list

+Ref: **If you have believe your question is posted here but you are not credited please reach out to me.**